Aims & Scope

 The Aim of Spiritus

-Spiritus: ORU Journal of Theology aims to . . .
+Spiritus: ORU Journal of Theology is a peer reviewed theological journal that aims to . . .

 - Publish studies from all disciplines pertaining to Spirit-empowered Christianity, from established and emerging scholars

 - Emphasize theological and cognate studies and works from and about Christianity in the Majority World

 - Review pertinent scholarly works as well as some professional and popular works of merit

 - Publish scholarship to benefit especially Spirit-empowered Christian communities globally.

 Scope of Spiritus